 This is where the character creation comes in, as you choose from multiple options such as what to invest skill points into, what your background was, and what you look like, Phineas will pull the character you create from the thousands aboard the ship.
 I thought this was pretty cool as it’s much better than just getting your face restructured or just ‘being’ there with no explanation as to why.

 Once you’re out, you’re sent to Terra 2 in hopes of meeting up with a smuggler who will aid you.
-Your mission: supply Phineas with a substance he can use to revive the rest of the colonists and stand by him as he takes on the political agenda in Halcyon, an agenda which isn’t quite the one described within all of the marketing materials and promises for this once prosperous place.
+Your mission: supply Phineas with a substance he can use to revive the rest of the colonists and stand by him as he takes on the political agenda in Halcyon, an agenda that isn’t quite the one described within all of the marketing materials and promises for this once prosperous place.
 Sadly, the smuggler isn’t too smart and ends up with a fate akin to the Wicked Witch…

 So, it’s up to you to enrol new companions, travel between various planets, resolve local and wide-spread conflicts, and ultimately help revive your fellow colonists and take down the corporate-ran agencies who will stop at nothing to remove the threat to their plans, you.